 For Azure DevOps, see the standalone Azure DevOps SOC 2 Type 2 attestation report.

 Office 365 and SOC 2 Type 2

 For more information about Office 365 compliance, see Office 365 SOC 2 documentation.

-The Azure SOC 2 Type 2 attestation report covers Azure, Dynamics 365, Power Platform, and select Microsoft 365 online services.
+The Azure SOC 2 Type 2 attestation report covers Azure, Dynamics 365, Power Platform, and select Microsoft 365 cloud services.
 You can access Azure SOC audit reports and bridge letters from the Service Trust Portal (STP) SOC reports section.
-You must sign in to access audit documents on the STP.
-For more information, see Get started with Microsoft Service Trust Portal.
+For instructions on how to access audit reports, see Audit documentation.